vovw/gamediffusion/part1.md

 - **ROM Installation**: Requirements and instructions updated to ensure ROMs are installed automatically.

 ### Remaining tasks
-- Train DQN agent to different skill levels and save checkpoints
+- Train DQN agent to different skill levels and save checkpoints (full run with data saving enabled)
-- Record and organize gameplay data for each skill level (as described below)
+- Record and organize gameplay data for each skill level (as described above)
 - Create validation splits for evaluation
 - Integrate experiment tracking (e.g., with WandB)